PROCEDURES SAN FRANCISCO

 Congenital Scoliosis – Occasionally, there are some conditions that result in scoliosis to be present at the time of birth; this is called congenital scoliosis; it usually results from the bone not forming properly (failure of formation) or the spine not segmenting properly (failure of segmentation).

 The majority of scoliosis is treated nonsurgically; however, in adulthood, some patients do require surgery.
-The two most common indications for surgery in an adult for scoliosis are progression of the deformity or significant pain unresponsive to conservative management.
-If surgical treatment of scoliosis is undertaken, usually very careful planning is necessary.
+The two most common indications for surgery in an adult are a progression of the deformity or significant pain unresponsive to conservative management.
+If surgical treatment is undertaken, usually very careful planning is necessary.

 Diagnosis of Scoliosis